stayfor21/MyOfferFlow-Job-Tracker/README.md

 ## Accessibility Considerations

-OfferFlow should follow basic accessibility best practices:
+MyOfferFlow should follow basic accessibility best practices:

 - Buttons should be real buttons.
 - Interactive elements should have visible focus states.